-In 2007 the Village Water Department installed a new tablet chlorination system which is safer and less costly to operate than the existing liquid chlorine system.
-In addition, the new system is computer controlled to maintain a more accurate dosage of chlorine in the system.
-The Village is completing the replacement of all water meters with newer models that can be read by a portable handheld scanner and downloaded to a computer for billing.
-This will provide for more accurate and efficient meter reading.
-If you have one of the few meters that has not yet been replaced, contact the Village of Elmsford Water Department immediately at 592-7770 to make an appointment.
+In 2008 the Village continued replacing fire hydrants.
+A total of 16 hydrants were replaced in 2007 - 2008 in addition to repairing and rebuilding other hydrants.
+The Village is also completing the replacement of all water meters with newer models that can be read by a portable handheld scanner and downloaded to a computer for billing.
+This provides for more accurate and efficient meter reading.
+If your meter has not yet been replaced, contact the Village of Elmsford Water Department immediately at 592-7770 to make an appointment.